Choir & Voice

 In 1999, Michael was one of eight recipients selected nationally for Jim Beam Brand Worldwide's Benefiting Emerging Artists in Music grant.

-Dr. Peter J. Hamlin is an Assistant Professor of Music at Gonzaga University.
-In addition to overseeing the music education degree program, he teaches coursework in ear training and world music.
-He is also the faculty advisor to the Collegiate Chapter of the National Association for Music Education.
+Dr. Peter J. Hamlin is Assistant Professor of Music at Gonzaga University where he serves as the Director of Bands and oversees the Music Education degree program.
+At Gonzaga, Dr. Hamlin directs the Wind Ensemble and teaches coursework in music education and ethnomusicology.
+He is also the faculty advisor to the Gonzaga University Collegiate Chapter of the National Association for Music Education.

-Dr. Hamlin received his Ph.D. in Music Education from the University of Miami in Florida.
-He was awarded a Master of Music degree in Clarinet Performance from the University of Connecticut.
-While there he was the Graduate Assistant Director of the marching band, men’s and women’s varsity basketball pep bands, and the UConn concert band.
-Dr. Hamlin received his Bachelor of Music degree in Music Education from the University of Miami.
+Dr. Hamlin taught high school band in the state of Florida for nine years where he led a very successful program that included multiple concert bands, marching band, jazz ensemble, indoor color guard and percussion, and multiple chamber ensembles.
+Dr. Hamlin received his Ph.D. and Bachelors degrees in Music Education from the University of Miami in Florida and was awarded a Master of Music degree in Clarinet Performance from the University of Connecticut.
+While there he was the Graduate Assistant Director of the marching band, women’s varsity basketball pep band, and the concert band.

 Joshua received his undergraduate degree in Vocal Music Education from Luther College in Decorah, Iowa where he studied conducting with Weston Noble and composition with John Morrison and Neil Flory.
 He earned master's and doctoral degrees in composition at the University of Texas at Austin where he studied with Dan Welcher, Yevgeniy Sharlat, Russell Pinkston, Donald Grantham, and the late opera composer Daniel Catán.
 A native of Minnesota, he is an avid cyclist, enjoys vegetarian cooking, and a good cup of tea.